 You probably know how important exercise is for your physical and mental well-being, but wondering how to sneak exercise in.
+For example, since black coffee burns calories, people tend to switch to their favorite blend of coffee from sugary drinks.
 While your best intention is to follow a workout routine, you probably find yourself struggling to find the time.
 In today’s demanding, fast-paced, tech-driven world, major physicality is lost in our day to day lives.
 But we have some simple ways of incorporating exercise in your daily life.

 Whenever possible, always opt to take the stairs.
 They are great to get your heart rate up.
 So if you work in a multi-story building, why take the elevator when climbing stairs is so good for your health.
 Even if you have to reach the 20th floor of a building, consider using the elevator only part of the way and step up the rest.
 If you are out and about and have the option, choose climbing stairs.
 It may seem a little difficult if you’re not used to it, but over time your body will adapt to it and you’ll feel more energetic.
 To increase the challenge, you can aim for two steps at a time instead of one.
 If that’s not doable, try stepping on the stairs with the front half of your feet; this slight shift of where you place the weight has an amazing toning effect on your buttocks and legs.